 Question 4: What other family commitments do I have?

 At the same time, if you plan for your children to support you during retirement, it’s worth considering how much you think you’ll rely on them.
-You are also likely planning to support your own children financially through different life stages like family holidays and when it comes time, their wedding.
+You are also likely planning to support your own children financially through different life stages like family holidays and when it comes a time, their wedding.
 As you prepare for retirement, these expenses and commitments will impact how much you will need to set aside as your family grows older with you.

 Question 5: What should I do to start saving for retirement now?